 The sum between the norm adopted and the reality of the surroundings determines the point at which our children begin to learn the language.
 This can either favor or disfavor one or more languages and result in different speeds of language development.

-Of the countless combinations that occur in this bilingual configuration we would like to analyse those occurying the most and their ramifications for acquisition of several languages.
+Of the countless combinations that occur in this bilingual configuration we would like to analyse those occurrying the most and their ramifications for acquisition of several languages.

 Case 1: The parents speak two distinct languages.
 The language of one parent is that of the country in which they reside.
 At home, either one language is spoken, or both.

-The example: The child speaks Spanich with the mother and German with the father.
-They live in germany and at home both Spanish and German are spoken.
+The example: The child speaks Spanish with the mother and German with the father.
+They live in Germany and at home both Spanish and German are spoken.

-The Analysis: In this example there is a danger that the host language( in this case Grman) dominates.
+The Analysis: In this example there is a danger that the host language( in this case German) dominates.
 Spanish as the secondary language is therefore weaker and muss be reinforced by the mother.

 Case 2: Both parents speak the same language although another language is spoken in the society.
 At home the language of the parents is mainly spoken but intermingled occasionaly with the foreign language.

 The example: The parents speak both English but live in Germany.
-At home English is spoken but the occassonal mxing of Grman occurs.
+At home English is spoken but the occasional mixing of German occurs.